jchrisfarris/antiope-local/README.md

 **After cloning this repo, and converting it private delete this readme content above this line, and customize the following for your company.
 Consider a Search and Replace on YOURCOMPANY**

-# YOURCOMPANY-antiope-local - internal customizations & configuration for Antiope
+# YOURCOMPANY-antiope-local - internal customization & configuration for Antiope

 ## How to use this repo
-This repo contains propritary code and config for YOURCOMPANY.
+This repo contains proprietary code and config for YOURCOMPANY.
 It should not be made public!!

 It is based off of the [Antiope Local Repo](https://github.com/jchrisfarris/antiope-local) which is designed to facilitate the deployment and customization of Antiope.